Gabriel-Gravin/Gabbb/_posts/2023-09-5-GitHub_Week3_Plan.md

 # Wednesday

 - Put a calculator into my website by copying the code into a .md file.
+- Signed up for pair showcase.

 # Thursday

 - Make a Jupyter Notebook interaction in VSCode with a table showing different types of ice cream and thier prices.
+- Changed snake body so it's different from the food.

 # Friday